 |45 mins||60 mins||90 mins|

-Our signature treatment, this is a blissful full-body oil massage focused on pure relaxation.
+This is a blissful full-body oil massage focused on pure relaxation.
 It is a full-body treatment that combines the soothing and physiological power of massage with the therapeutic and mood-lifting qualities of aromatic essential oils.
 Each essential oil is extracted from a particular plant or bark and each has its own unique properties which can affect you – relaxing or invigorating you as required – both by absorption through your skin as well as inhalation.

 So all you need to do is lie back, take in the aromas of the oil and drift away as muscle pain, tension, stress and anxiety all melt.
 At the end of your massage, oil will be removed by the masseuse using warm towels and you will feel rejuvenated and refreshed.